 Impact

-We create lasting environmental change, enhance economic sustainability, and increase community and household resilience.
+We create lasting environmental protection, enhance economic sustainability, and increase community and household resilience.

 Uganda is home to an incredible array of animal and plant species, making it one of the most biodiverse countries on the planet.
-Much of the country’s economy, such as agriculture, fishing, livestock industries, and tourism depend on this biodiversity.
+Much of the country’s economy, such as agriculture, fishing, livestock industries, and tourism depend on maintaining balance between sustainable use and conserving this biodiversity.

-Yet, Uganda’s precious wildlife and natural habitats face multiple threats, including agricultural expansion, climate change, poaching, wildfires, and invasive species.
-And wildlife tourism, on which most of the country’s funding for conservation depends, has been upended by the COVID-19 pandemic.
-Communities and wildlife in Uganda have never been more vulnerable—so balancing environmental conservation with the practical needs of communities is essential to preserve Uganda’s natural resources for future generations.
+Yet, Uganda’s precious wildlife and natural habitats face multiple threats, including from agricultural expansion, climate change, poaching, wildfires, and invasive species.
+Communities and wildlife in Uganda have never been more vulnerable—so balancing environmental conservation with the practical needs of communities is essential to preserving Uganda’s natural resources for future generations.

-RTI leads the USAID/Uganda Biodiversity for Resilience (B4R) Activity, a five-year project (2020-2025) providing technical assistance to communities, the government, and the private sector to conserve and manage biodiversity in important ecosystems.
-Leading a consortium of wildlife and conservation experts, RTI works to create lasting environmental change and economic sustainability, while also increasing the resilience of vulnerable communities and households.
+RTI leads the USAID/Uganda Biodiversity for Resilience (B4R) Activity, a five-year project (2020–2027) providing technical assistance to communities, the government, and the private sector to conserve and manage biodiversity in important ecosystems.
+Leading a consortium of wildlife, conservation, climate change, and forestry experts, we work to create lasting environmental change and economic sustainability, while also increasing the resilience of vulnerable communities and households.
 We work closely with the Uganda Wildlife Authority and National Forestry Authority, and prioritize the engagement of women, youth, and other marginalized groups in our activities.

-Our interventions focus on community wildlife ranches and Central Forest Reserves in four key landscapes across the country: Kidepo Valley, Murchison Falls, Lake Mburo, and Budongo Forest.
-Our efforts focus on six target species: cheetahs, chimpanzees, elephants, giraffe, hippos, and lions.
+Our interventions focus on community wildlife conservancies bordering National Parks and Central Forest Reserves in four key landscapes across the country: Kidepo Valley, Murchison Falls, Lake Mburo, and Budongo Forest.
+Our wildlife conservation efforts focus on key species including chimpanzees, elephants, giraffe, hippos, and lions and our agriculture and forestry management efforts focus on creating forest ecosystems that provide communities with useable natural resources.

-RTI supports the effective management and governance of key community wildlife ranches and forest reserves, recognizing that fully funded and professionally executed conservation management can benefit both biodiversity and communities.
-We develop and improve biodiversity-friendly integrated land use plans; educate communities, the private sector, and local governments on invasive species and disease outbreaks; and strengthen the coordination frameworks of protected areas.
+B4R supports the effective management and governance of key community wildlife ranches and forest reserves, recognizing that fully funded and professionally executed conservation management can benefit both biodiversity and communities.
+We develop and improve biodiversity-friendly integrated land use plans; educate communities, the private sector, and local governments on invasive species and disease outbreaks; partner with communities to combat forest degradation; and strengthen the coordination frameworks of protected areas.

 With an integrated approach to the sustainable management of biodiversity, paired with effective economic incentives for conservation enterprises, Uganda’s unique natural resources can be preserved for the country’s current economic development and for future generations.